 We are members of the Pyramus and Thisbe Club, a learned body founded in 1974 for the exchange of views on party wall matters and who have published guidance notes, commentaries and advice to Government, the Royal Institution of Chartered Surveyors and other professional bodies.
 As members of the Pyramus and Thisbe Club, we are always pleased to offer an initial informal and free consultation and to accept appointments as building owner’s surveyor, adjoining owner’s surveyor, agreed surveyor or third surveyor.

-As Chartered Building Surveyors we are more generally called upon to advise commercial landlords and tenants although private homes in both the public and private sectors need constant attention.
+As Consultant Building Surveyors we are more generally called upon to advise commercial landlords and tenants although private homes in both the public and private sectors need constant attention.

 To commercial landlords we always recommend a regular inspection of their property stock.
 Most leases reserve a right to the landlord or his surveyor to visit the property from time to time and if necessary, to ask his tenant to put right any faults in the state of repair and decoration of the building.
 This course of action is equally important during the currency of a lease in addition to the more routine inspections carried out at rent reviews and lease ends.
 A well and sensibly maintained property will always smooth the relationship between landlord and tenant